Learn About the Safe Disposal of Supplements - Cooper Complete

 The Importance of Safe Disposal of Supplements That Have Expired

-Whether spring cleaning or making a New Year’s resolution to be better organized, remember that not only the kitchen has products with best-used-by dates.
-After cleaning the kitchen, it only makes sense to continue to the bathroom cabinets, another key area in our home with lots of items with “best used by” dates.
+Whether spring cleaning or making a New Year’s resolution to be better organized, remember that your nightstand and bathroom cabinets may have best-used-by-dates in addition to your kitchen.
+If you’re cleaning out your kitchen and pantry, it makes sense to continue to the bathroom cabinets, another key area in our home with many items with “best used by” dates.
 Many of us hold on to expired medication that needs to be disposed of properly.

 Do Medications and Supplements Expire?

 Prescription and over-the-counter medications, including vitamins and other dietary supplements, all have expiration/best-used-by dates.
-Prescription medications typically have a one-year shelf life, while vitamins and dietary supplements typically have a two-year shelf life.
+Prescription medications typically have a one-year shelf life, while vitamins and dietary supplements typically have a one- to three-year shelf life.
 So, what’s involved in safely disposing of dietary supplements and prescription medications?

-To dispose of supplements and medications that have expired or are no longer needed, many cities have hazardous waste collection sites that will take these.
-In addition, the U.S. Department of Justice Drug Enforcement Administration (DEA) regularly schedules National Prescription Drug Take-Back Day.
+Many cities have hazardous waste collection sites that will take these to dispose of supplements and medications that have expired or are no longer needed.
+In addition, the U.S. Department of Justice Drug Enforcement Administration (DEA) schedules National Prescription Drug Take-Back Days twice a year.
 Typically, these days occur in October and April.
 During these events, unwanted medications can be dropped off at collection sites for free.
+If your clean-up doesn’t coordinate with these days, the DEA authorizes many pharmacies (including grocery store pharmacies) to collect and expose unused or expired drugs.
+The Department of Justice maintains a search where you can search for authorized drop-off locations within your community.

 If waiting for a specified day is just too long, many pharmacy chains such as CVS and Walgreens have medication disposal envelopes that can be used to send unwanted medications directly to be destroyed, and some store locations have drop boxes.